How to adapt to change - main region

 4. Reframe change as an opportunity

 - Forget the way the change was worded when it was communicated to you.
 Instead, think about how you would word this challenge or change if you were to explain it to others.
-This may help you understand what it is about the change that’s troubling you.
+Saying it out loud might help you to detect what about the change is troubling you.

 - What are the real implications and opportunities for you?

 - How will the change affect your life in a practical sense?
 For example, will you have to work longer hours or tackle some difficult decisions without as much guidance from your manager?
 Will you take on additional responsibilities that will help your career progress longer term?
 Will it give you the opportunity to build new skills?